Shubhamtribhuvan8/PyCray_Assessment/README.md

-### Database Setup (PostgreSQL)
+### Database Setup (PostgreSQL):-

-1.The PostgreSQL database is used to store data for properties, occupancy rates, and financial records.
+*The PostgreSQL database is used to store data for properties, occupancy rates, and financial records.
 Below is a basic schema structure:

-## Tables:
+### Tables:

 1.Properties: Stores information about each property. id, owner_name, property_name, total_units, filled_units, vacant_units, occupancy_rate, last_maintenance_date